Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/Text/content/guidelines.md

 ## Best practices

-- Use larger text when you want to emphasize content that’s not a heading, like a price total
+- Use larger text when you want to emphasize content that’s not a heading, such as a price total.
-- Create contrast between more and less important text with `size`, `emphasized`, and `subdued` props
+- Create contrast between more and less important text using different component properties such as `size`, `emphasized` and `subdued`.

 ## Related components